-Systemic capillary leak syndrome (SCLS) is difficult to diagnose.
-Diagnostic tests may include blood and urine tests and imaging studies.
-Doctors may diagnose sudden, periodic "attacks" of SCLS by detecting concentrated blood and low serum protein in the presence of certain signs and symptoms, such as generalized body swelling, muscle aches, lightheadedness, fatigue, shortness of breath and decreased urination — and by excluding other conditions that could cause these symptoms.
+Systemic capillary leak syndrome is difficult to diagnose.
+You may undergo blood and urine tests and imaging studies.
+Your doctors may diagnose sudden, periodic "attacks" of this condition by seeing the following signs, symptoms and laboratory abnormalities and excluding other conditions that could cause them:

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.